This article is a walkthrough so you can create your first Google Display Ad using Metigy. You can find the Ads module in the left-hand menu.

 Your investment is the budget you want to allocate to your ad over what amount of time.

-Once you are happy with your Ad, click Go Live which will submit it to Google for review.
-Or Save which will keep the ad as a draft.
+Once you are happy with your Ad, click Publish which will submit it to Google for review.

-Once you click Go Live, it is submitted to Google for review and approval.
-This process typically takes 24hrs for Google Display Ads.
+Once you click publish, it is submitted to Google for review and approval.
+This process typically takes 24 hours for Google Display Ads.